airbytehq/airbyte/docs/connector-development/config-based/overview.md

 ## Stream

 Streams define the schema of the data to sync, as well as how to read it from the underlying API source.
 A stream generally corresponds to a resource within the API.
-They are analogous to tables for a RDMS source.
+They are analogous to tables for a relational database source.

 A stream is defined by:

 1. A name
-2. A primary key: used to uniquely identify records, enabling deduplication
+2. Primary key (Optional): Used to uniquely identify records, enabling deduplication.
+Can be a string for single primary keys, a list of strings for composite primary keys, or a list of list of strings for composite primary keys consisting of nested fields.
-3. A schema: describes the data to sync
+3. Schema: describes the data to sync
-4. A data retriever: describes how to retrieve the data from the API
+4. [Data retriever](overview.md#data-retriever): Describes how to retrieve the data from the API
-5. A cursor field: used to identify the stream's state from a record
+5. [Cursor field](../cdk-python/incremental-stream.md) (Optional): Field to use used as stream cursor.
+Can either be a string, or a list of strings if the cursor is a nested field.
-6. A set of transformations to be applied on the records read from the source before emitting them to the destination
+6. Transformations (Optional): A set of transformations to be applied on the records read from the source before emitting them to the destination
-7. A checkpoint interval: defines when to checkpoint syncs.
+7. [Checkpoint interval](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#state--checkpointing) (Optional): Defines the interval at which incremental syncs should be checkpointed.

 More details on streams and sources can be found in the [basic concepts section](../cdk-python/basic-concepts.md).
-More details on cursor fields, and checkpointing can be found in the [incremental-stream section](../cdk-python/incremental-stream.md)

 ## Data retriever

-The data retriever defines how to read the data from an API source, and acts as an orchestrator for the data retrieval flow.
+The data retriever defines how to read the data for a Stream, and acts as an orchestrator for the data retrieval flow.
 There is currently only one implementation, the `SimpleRetriever`, which is defined by

-1. Requester: describes how to submit requests to the API source
+1. Requester: Describes how to submit requests to the API source
-2. Paginator <sup>1</sup>: describes how to navigate through the API's pages
+2. Paginator: describes how to navigate through the API's pages
 3. Record selector: describes how to select records from an HTTP response
 4. Stream Slicer: describes how to partition the stream, enabling incremental syncs and checkpointing

 Each of those components (and their subcomponents) are defined by an explicit interface and one or many implementations.
 The developer can choose and configure the implementation they need depending on specifications of the integrations they are building against.

+Since the `Retriever` is defined as part of the Stream configuration, different Streams for a given Source can use different `Retriever` definitions if needed.

 ### Data flow